 We've entered the era where DMT elves have more influence on American healthcare than the American Medical Association.

 But here's what nobody wants to acknowledge: this might actually work.
-Psychedelics show genuine promise for treating depression, PTSD, and addiction.
+Drugs such as psilocybin and MDMA have demonstrated striking results in clinical trials to treat depression, PTSD and other serious mental health conditions.
 The research is legitimate, even if the path to funding it was ridiculous.

 — Ish.